When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

-For powerlifters and strength athletes, the most common way to program the snatch grip deadlift to include it as a deadlift accessory exercise.
+For powerlifters and strength athletes, the most common way to incorporate the snatch grip deadlift into your training program is as a deadlift accessory exercise.

-For olympic weightlifters, the snatch grip deadlift is often used to reinforce proper mechanics for the snatch.
-For this purpose, it’s usually performed with an eccentric tempo, a pause, or done as a partial exercise.
+For Olympic weightlifters, the barbell snatch grip deadlift is often used to reinforce proper mechanics for the snatch.
+For this purpose, it’s usually performed with an eccentric tempo, a pause, or as a partial exercise.

-To result in greater carryover, heavier weights tend to be used for these variations: upwards of 75% of your 1 rep max.
-In fact, some coaches program heavy doubles or triples in order to get more competition-specific practice.
+For a greater carryover, heavier weights tend to be used for these variations: upwards of 75% of your 1 rep max.
+In fact, some coaches program upwards of 10 sets of heavy doubles or triples in their training program to get more competition-specific practice.

-However, this exercise can also be used to strengthen weak muscle groups for the snatch.
-To accomplish this, similar prescriptions (for powerlifters) are used: 2-5 sets of 5-10 reps with 65-85% of your deadlift 1 rep max.
+However, this exercise can also strengthen weak muscle groups for the snatch.
+Similar prescriptions (for powerlifters) are used to accomplish this: 2-5 sets of 5-10 reps with 65-85% of your deadlift 1 rep max.

 Frequently Asked Questions

-When it comes to the snatch grip deadlift, here’s the frequently asked questions that get asked the most:
+When it comes to the snatch grip deadlift, here are the frequently asked questions that get asked the most: